 Female Pelvic Disorder Treatments

-Offers studies to diagnose bladder function and bladder management recommendations.
-The program's certified rehabilitation registered nurses use a state-of-the-art urodynamics lab to assess bladder function (relationship of pressure to volume), activity of the bladder sphincter muscle, urine flow and other measurements to better diagnose bladder conditions and determine appropriate treatments.
-For more information about this program, call 858-939-6947.
+The program's certified rehabilitation registered nurses use a state-of-the-art urodynamics lab to assess bladder function (relationship of pressure to volume), activity of the bladder sphincter muscle, urine flow and other measurements to better diagnose bladder conditions and determine the best treatment.
+To learn more, give us a call at 858-939-6947.

 Physical therapy has been shown to be effective for a range of pelvic health conditions, including irritable bowel syndrome; pelvic, vaginal or rectal pain; urinary urge incontinence or stress incontinence (leaking when you sneeze or cough); bladder urgency or bladder frequency; pain after childbirth or during intercourse; endometriosis; and sacroiliac or tailbone pain.

-Our therapists receive special training in pelvic floor dysfunction, including techniques like pelvic floor (Kegel) exercises, muscle biofeedback and postural reeducation, which can help minimize symptoms.
+Our therapists are specially trained in pelvic floor dysfunction, including techniques like pelvic floor (Kegel) exercises, muscle biofeedback and postural reeducation, which can help minimize symptoms.

 The surgical removal of the uterus is used to treat uterine prolapse, among other conditions.
 This type of surgery can be performed through the vagina or the abdomen, and minimally invasive techniques may be used.

 This procedure involves removing the uterus, leaving the cervix in place and correcting the supportive structures of the vagina.
 Pelvic mesh or a "sling" of tissue may be used to support the pelvic structures.
 The procedure can be done laparoscopically, robotically or as a traditional open abdominal procedure.

 A vaginal vault suspension may be used to correct vaginal vault prolapse.
 During the procedure, the vagina is attached to strong tissue in the pelvis or to the sacrum (a bone at the base of the spine).